BigCatStudio/Chess-Game/README.md

 # Chess-Game
 This is simple chess game written fully in C++ and QML.
+To run this application you need at least Qt 6.0.0 or greater, however you can change that requirement in CMakeList.

 # Design
 ![alt text](ScreenShoots/img1.png)